mdatheeb/Hand-Written-Digits-Classification/MNIST_Digit_Classification_Report.md

 - Add dropout layers to reduce overfitting.
 - Tune the number and size of hidden layers.
 - Apply image augmentation.
-- Test different activation functions.
+- Test different activation functions (the `activation` parameter in `build_model()` already supports this).
 - Use batch normalization.
 - Perform systematic hyperparameter tuning.
 - Test the model on handwritten images created outside the MNIST dataset.

 ## 15. Conclusion

-A simple neural network for handwritten digit classification was implemented using TensorFlow/Keras and the MNIST dataset.
-The dataset was explored, normalized, and used to train a network consisting of a Flatten layer, a Dense hidden layer with ReLU activation, and a Softmax output layer with ten classes.
+A simple neural network for handwritten digit classification was implemented using TensorFlow/Keras and the MNIST dataset, structured as reusable functions for data loading, preprocessing, model building, training, evaluation, and visualization.
+The dataset was explored, split into training/validation/test sets using a stratified `train_test_split`, normalized, and used to train a network consisting of a Flatten layer, a Dense hidden layer with ReLU activation, and a Softmax output layer with ten classes.

 The model was evaluated using test accuracy, with training and validation accuracy/loss visualized across epochs.
 Five randomly selected test images were classified and compared against their actual labels.
-A follow-up experiment increased the hidden layer from 128 to 256 neurons, and the two configurations were compared.
+A follow-up experiment increased the hidden layer from 128 to 256 neurons using the same `build_model()` function, and the two configurations were compared in a summary table.

 Overall, the exercise provides a practical understanding of the deep learning workflow: dataset preparation, model design, training, evaluation, prediction, visualization, and experimentation.